ImAshokDev/github-login-react-task/README.md

 yarn add nodemon
 ```

-- After creation of .env file, Don't forget to Logout your Github account in your device.
+- After creation of .env file, Don't forget to **Logout** your Github account in your device.

-* Run _yarn start_ to start the app
+* After Gothub Logout in your device, Then run _yarn start_ to start the app

 ### Screenshots of application Flow: